abdillah-fikri/sa-used-cars-price-prediction/README.md

 # Used Car Price Prediction
-Shift Academy - Final Project
+Shift Academy - Final Project <br>
 The dataset contains 6,019 observations (cars) incorporates 3,205 diesel cars, 2,746 petrol cars, 56 CNG cars, 10 LPG cars, and 2 electric cars in India.

 This project is done in a team with members: